georgeyounes/OPTVISAPP/README.md

 ## Description

-Target visiblity visualization application including the calculation of satellite orbit day/night boudaries, target sun angles, and bright earth angles.
+Target visiblity visualization application including the calculation of satellite orbit day/night boundaries, target sun angles, and bright earth angles.
 Intended for the use with the NICER telescope aboard the ISS.

 ## Installation